Updated January 2018

 In the heart of the Texas Hill Country, the town of Fredericksburg is a stone’s throw away from Austin and San Antonio.
 Despite its proximity to the big cities, it is popular because it maintains a small town feel while having lots of things to see and do.
 With its unique German heritage, thriving wineries, and shopping, it’s the perfect weekend getaway from just about anywhere.
 Here’s a look at some of the fun things to do in Fredericksburg, Texas, for a weekend (or longer!).

 Over the last decade, Texas Hill Country wineries have evolved significantly, gaining national attention in the media and winning more awards than ever.
 The live music, food, and generally fun atmosphere don’t hurt either.
-A 30-mile stretch of road from Fredericksburg to Johnson City, Texas (known as Wine Road 290), is home to more than 15 wineries and tastings rooms.
+A 30-mile stretch of road from Fredericksburg to Johnson City, Texas (known as Wine Road 290), is home to more than 30 wineries and tasting rooms.
 Many of the wineries focus on grapes that grow well in the Mediterranean, so look for Tempranillo and Viognier, in particular.
-A trip here is a great way to spend a weekend –with a designated driver, of course, or one of the areas many chauffeured tours.
+A trip here is a great way to spend a weekend –with a designated driver, of course, or one of the area’s many chauffeured tours.
+There are new wineries all the time, so you can go back multiple times and always see (and try) something different.

 Indulge at a Bed and Breakfast